carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > ## Security warning
 > Login credentials including passwords, tokens, secure access tokens or other secrets
 > must never be stored in a container.
-If secrets are stored, they will be found and
+If secrets are stored, they are at high risk to
-> exploited when made public - either in the near or distant future.
+> be found and exploited when made public.
 {: .callout}

 > ## Copying alternatives